 We are keen to build stronger communities through investment in infrastructure.
 ETNA is a vibrant community centre offering a range of activities, including a nursery and office space for several charities.
-As part of a major refurbishment, our £29,500 grant paid towards the new kitchen extension, ramp for full access to the front of the building and a decked terrace area to the rear of the property.
+To complete their refurbishment programme, our £10,400 grant will pay for improvements to the outside space including an electronic awning, wind sensors and installation costs.

 Case Study: I came to the Mulberry Centre as my partner had been diagnosed with kidney cancer.
 It had been very difficult to get a diagnosis for him initially and once he was diagnosed, he went into an intensive round of surgeries and then onto oncology.
 We had only been together for a year and having to navigate a major health challenge.
 I had tried to reach out to my GP for support, but I was only offered medication or CBT and I felt that neither of these options were right for me.
 My work-life started to suffer.
 I needed to be able to talk and be heard and supported.